marafathussain/ML_book_easy/chapters/chapter1.md

 **Analogy**: Finding the lowest point in a valley while blindfolded

-- You're standing on a hillside (loss landscape)
+- You are standing on a hillside (loss landscape)
 - Your position = model parameters
 - Height = loss (error)
 - Goal: Reach the lowest point (minimum loss)